birb-digital/wrongthink/SECURITY.md

 in the future, wrongthink.me will have a TURN server to relay data between two clients who cannot directly connect. the encrypted link is still maintained between both clients and wrongthink cannot see the traffic.

+notes:
+* logging off is defined as closing the tab

 # warranty
 no warranty is provided with this software. the security of your communications is not guaranteed.